sscovil/express-exercise/README.md

 * `/scripts/axios.min.js` [Axios](https://github.com/axios/axios) HTTP client (dynamically loaded from `/node_modules`)
 * `/scripts/home.js` An empty JavaScript file where custom functions can be added

-The web is not yet wired up, but when the submit button is clicked it should pass the contents of the text input to the REST API endpoint `GET /pixelate` and render the response in the `<pre id="result"></pre>` block.
+The web form is not yet wired up, but when the submit button is clicked it should pass the contents of the text input to the REST API endpoint `GET /pixelate` and render the response in the `<pre id="result"></pre>` block.